bobbytrapz/label/README.md

 A UI should appear and you can begin labeling.

-The labeled image is copied to the directory matching its label.
+The labeled image is moved to the directory matching its label.

 If you only want to label unlabeled things: